JosiahSchwahn/taskTracker/README.md

 Problem with this project/future learning:
 - The main problem with this project that made me retire it (for now).
 The app was too tightly coupled.
 The UI and logic were tied together.
-More thought needs to be put into the design patterns and independent systems to ensure scalability and reliability.
+More consideration into design patterns and independent systems to ensure scalability and reliability.